comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Concretely, each table shows the average ($$\overline{t}$$) and median ($$\tilde{t}$$) execution times (ms), the average ($$\overline{t}_1$$) and median ($$\tilde{t}_1$$) time until first result (ms), average number of HTTP requests per query ($$\overline{req}$$), total number of results on average per query ($$\sum ans$$), average accuracy ($$\overline{acc}$$), and number of timeouts ($$\sum to$$) across all queries.
 The combinations with the highest accuracy value are marked in bold.
 The number of HTTP requests is counted across all query executions that did not time out within each combination.
 The timeout column represents the number of query templates that lead to a timeout for a given combination.
-The accuracy of each query execution is calculated as a percentage indicating the precision and recall of query results with respect to the expected query results.
+The accuracy of each query execution is a percentage indicating the precision and recall of query results to the expected results.

 <figure id="results-queries-discover" markdown="1" class="table table-smaller-font">